naitik-2006/ml4sc/README.md

 ### 2. Specific Task 5 (Physics-Guided ML)
 For the physics-guided model, I explored two approaches.
 Ultimately, the second approach (inspired by previous GSOC contributions) worked better.

+*Now I figured out where I have done the mistake.
+My approach A was totally wrong , It had some baseless assumption*

 #### a.
 Incorporating the Gravitational Lensing Equation in the Loss Function
 Initially, I attempted to train a model by incorporating the gravitational lensing equation directly into the loss function.
 The idea was as follows:
 - Using the gravitational lensing equation, we can predict the source (unlensed) image when given an observed (lensed) image.